 A large part of his plan in Season 4 is a Batman Gambit.
 William seemed determined to subdue Aelita and throw her into the Virtual Sea; the other heroes assumed that this was simply XANA's way of eliminating her for good until he actually succeeded in "Distant Memory".
 Franz Hopper appeared to rescue her, at which point a mob of XANA's monsters sprung out and attacked him.
 It was all part of a plot to lure him into an ambush, as XANA knew he would rescue his daughter.
 Fortunately, the heroes learned from this, and Aelita was even able to use her Decoy Getaway trick when William tried it a second time.

-Beat the Curse Out of Her: In the episode "Valentine's Day", XANA slips Aelita a Hypno Trinket.
+Beat the Curse Out of Him: In the episode "Valentine's Day", XANA slips Aelita a Hypno Trinket.
 To force him to relinquish his grip on her, Odd shoots her repeatedly, until she is within an inch of her life.
 XANA surrenders, as he needs her alive as much as the children do.

 Subverted with Odd.
 He clearly does not have an unlimited supply of Laser Arrows.
 In the fourth season, however, Jérémie upgrades his Lyoko form so that he has a far greater supply (still not unlimited, but the magazine can hold several hundred at once).